belladam/belladam.github.io/essays/asking-questions-the-right-way.md

 [The Bad](https://stackoverflow.com/questions/30449692/where-are-the-syntax-errors-am-getting)

-Here is a preview of the chaos:
+Here is a preview of the chaos I'm talking about:

 <img width="500px" src="../img/badstackoverflow.png">